George Washington University: 21st century

-In December 2006, the university appointed Johns Hopkins University provost Steven Knapp as the next President of the George Washington University, and his presidency began August 1, 2007.
+In December 2006, the university appointed Johns Hopkins University provost Steven Knapp as the 16th President of the George Washington University, and his presidency began August 1, 2007.
 In 2017, Thomas LeBlanc, provost of the University of Miami, was named the President of the George Washington University.

+In 2016 the University closed the food court named J Street at its Foggy Bottom campus.
+In 2023 a new dining hall, inside Shenkman Hall, opened.
+During the period in between, on-campus food options were limited.

 In July 2020, the university began forming special committees to look at possible name changes to an on-campus building and the school moniker.
-In a statement on the university's website, George Washington University President Thomas LeBlanc said one of the panels will examine the Colonials moniker, which critics say is antiquated and conjures up racism, violence and genocide.
-George Washington University law professor and Ward 3 D.C.
-Council member Mary Cheh will serve as chair of that committee.
-Another panel, to be chaired by George Washington University law professor Roger Fairfax Jr., looked into renaming the Marvin Center.
-The building was named after former school President Cloyd Heck Marvin, who was a known segregationist.
+In a statement on the university's website, LeBlanc said one of the panels would examine the Colonials moniker, which critics said conjured up racism, violence, and genocide.
+In 2022, the Colonials name was officially retired.
+The following year, in 2023, the new nickname, the George Washington Revolutionaries, was announced.
+Another panel looked into renaming the Marvin Center, which was named after former school President Cloyd Heck Marvin, a segregationist.

-In February 2021, the university celebrated its 200th anniversary of its Congressional Charter.
-GW hosted former student, Senator Elizabeth Warren as speaker.

 In January 2022, LeBlanc was succeeded by former Washington University in St. Louis Chancellor Mark S. Wrighton as interim university president.
-One year later in January 2023, the university named Ellen Granberg as the new president, with a start date of July 1, 2023.
+A year later, in January 2023, the university named Ellen Granberg, provost at Rochester Institute of Technology, as the university's new president, with a start date of July 1, 2023.
+George Washington University joined the Association of American Universities in 2023.

+In February 2025, Leo Terrell, the head of the Trump administration's Task Force to Combat Antisemitism, announced that he would investigate George Washington University as part of the U.S. Department of Justice's broader investigation into antisemitism on college campuses.

 Campuses

-GWU has three fully integrated campuses in the Washington, D.C. area.
-These are the Foggy Bottom Campus, the Mount Vernon Campus, and the Virginia Science and Technology Campus.
+GW has three fully integrated campuses in the Washington, D.C. area: the Foggy Bottom campus, the Mount Vernon campus, and the Virginia Science and Technology campus.
 The Foggy Bottom Campus houses the vast majority of academic programming.
 Residence halls exist on the Foggy Bottom and Mount Vernon campuses.

-The GWU library system contains the Gelman Library, the Himmelfarb Health Sciences Library, the Burns Law Library, Eckles Library (named for Charles Ellison Eckles and Anita Heurich Eckles), and the Virginia Science and Technology Library.
-The GWU Library System is a constituent member of the Washington Research Library Consortium, which allows for resource sharing among the university libraries of the Washington metropolitan area.
+The GW library system contains the Gelman Library, the Himmelfarb Health Sciences Library, the Burns Law Library, Eckles Library (named for Charles Ellison Eckles and Anita Heurich Eckles), and the Virginia Science and Technology Library.
+The GW Library System is a constituent member of the Washington Research Library Consortium, which allows for resource sharing among the university libraries of the Washington metropolitan area.